-The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its February 27, 2009 meeting.
-Eleven of our 13 directors (including four of the nominees presently standing for re-election) are non-management directors.
-The Nominating and Governance Committee reviewed all of the commercial transactions, relationships and arrangements between us and our subsidiaries, affiliates and executive officers with companies with whom the 11 non-management directors are affiliated or employed.
+The Nominating and Governance Committee conducted a review of the independence of the members of the Board of Directors and its committees and reported its findings to the full Board at its February 26, 2010 meeting.
+Ten of our 11 directors (including all three of the nominees presently standing for re-election) are non-management directors.
+The Nominating and Governance Committee reviewed all of the commercial transactions, relationships and arrangements between us and our subsidiaries, affiliates and executive officers with companies with whom the ten nonmanagement directors are affiliated or employed.
 The transactions, relationships and arrangements reviewed by the Committee consisted of the following:

-- Mike R. Bowlin is a director of the University of North Texas Foundation.
-We matched a charitable contribution made to the University of North Texas Foundation under our matching charitable gift program available to all of our employees and directors. - Philip J. Burguieres is a member of the Board of Directors of Newfield Exploration Company.
-Newfield is a customer of FMC Technologies - C. Maury Devine is a member of the Board of Directors of Det Norske Veritas (DNV).
+- Philip J. Burguieres is a member of the Board of Directors of Newfield Exploration Company.
+Newfield is a customer of FMC Technologies. - C. Maury Devine is a member of the Board of Directors of Det Norske Veritas ("DNV").
 FMC Technologies is a client of DNV.
-Also, Ms. Devine is a member of the Board of Directors of John Bean Technologies Corporation (JBT).
-FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our Food Tech and Airport Systems businesses (now JBT) that occurred in July 2008. - Claire S. Farley is a member of the Board of Directors of EnCana Corporation.
-EnCana Corporation is both a vendor and customer of FMC Technologies' surface business. - Thomas M. Hamilton serves as a trustee of Capital University.
-We matched a charitable contribution made to Capital University by Mr. Hamilton under our matching gift program available to all of our employees and directors. - Edward J. Mooney is a member of the Board of Directors of FMC Corporation, our former parent company.
+Also, Ms. Devine is a member of the Board of Directors of John Bean Technologies Corporation ("JBT").
+FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008. - Dr. Thorleif Enger is a member of the Board of Directors of E.ON Ruhrgas AG.
+E.ON Ruhrgas AG is a customer of FMC Technologies. - Claire S. Farley is a member of the Board of Directors of EnCana Corporation.
+EnCana Corporation is a customer of FMC Technologies. - Thomas M. Hamilton serves as a trustee of Capital University.
+We matched a charitable contribution made to Capital University by Mr. Hamilton under our matching charitable contribution program available to all of our employees and directors. - Edward J. Mooney is a member of the Board of Directors of FMC Corporation, our former parent company.
 Mr. Mooney also serves on that Board's audit committee and is the chairman of its compensation committee.
-FMC Technologies and FMC Corporation are parties to a separation and distribution agreement and a joint litigation defense agreement that relate to the separation of the companies' businesses that occurred in 2001. - Mr. Mooney is also a member of the Board of Directors of The Northern Trust Company and serves as a member of that Board's audit and compensation committees.
-Northern Trust serves as trustee for the Company's Pension Plan and provides administrative services related to the plan.
-Northern Trust also is a member of the syndicate of lenders providing financing to us. - Richard A. Pattarozzi is secretary and trustee of the National D-Day Museum Foundation.
-We matched a charitable contribution made to this foundation by Mr. Pattarozzi under our matching charitable gift program available to all of our employees and directors.

-- James M. Ringler serves as a member the Board of Directors of JBT.
-FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our Food Tech and Airport Systems businesses (now JBT) that occurred in July 2008. - James R. Thompson serves as a member the Board of Directors of JBT.
-FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our Food Tech and Airport Services businesses (now JBT) that occurred in July 2008.
+FMC Technologies and FMC Corporation are parties to a separation and distribution agreement and a joint litigation defense agreement that relate to the separation of the companies' businesses that occurred in 2001.
+Mr. Mooney is also a member of the Board of Directors of The Northern Trust Corporation and serves as a member of that Board's compensation committee and is Chairman of its audit committee.
+Northern Trust Corporation serves as trustee for the Company's Pension Plan, provides administrative services related to the plan, is a member of the syndicate of lenders providing financing to us and is a shareholder of the Company. - Richard A. Pattarozzi is secretary and trustee of the National D-Day Museum Foundation.
+We matched a charitable contribution made to this foundation by Mr. Pattarozzi under our matching charitable contribution program available to all of our employees and directors. - James M. Ringler serves as a member the Board of Directors of JBT.
+FMC Technologies and JBT are parties to a separation and distribution agreement and a tax sharing agreement that relate to the spin-off of our FMC FoodTech and Airport Systems businesses (now JBT) that occurred in July 2008.